 - Bring a stethoscope and blood pressure cuff

 Prior to attending class, you must purchase the Emergency Medical Responder 6th Ed. textbook and Navigate Course Management access (ISBN# 9781284107272).

 These materials can be purchased at a discounted price directly from Jones and Bartlett.

 TopicsTrauma/Shock +Medical Terminology+Principles of Patient Assessment+Hazardous Materials (HazMat)+Medical Emergencies+Automatic External Defibrillator (AED)

 - Industrial Safety personnel

 - Anyone who may be required to respond to medical or trauma emergencies

 If you are attending this course as part of Annual Fire Training School taught March and July, you need to be aware of the following additional information.

-- A $50.00 late fee will be assessed to payments made after the registration deadline for the Annual Fire Training School.
+- A $50.00 late fee will be assessed to registrations made after the deadline for the Annual Fire Training School.

 Personal Protective Equipment (PPE)